Peripheral Nerve Disorder Care

 - Benign peripheral nerve sheath tumor (e.g., neurofibromas, schwannomas)

-- Malignant peripheral nerve sheath tumor (sarcoma)
+- Malignant peripheral nerve sheath tumor (sarcomas)

 Neurofibromas and schwannomas are non-cancerous and are the most common type of nerve tumor.
+Acoustic neuroma is another type of benign nerve tumor.

 Cancerous Nerve Tumors